 If the mortgagor defaults on the loan payments associated with the mortgage, the creditors can take legal action to enforce a mortgage against the property and prevent the mortgagor from keeping the property.
 This type of legal action is referred to as foreclosure.

-Foreclosure actions are filed in the Leon County Clerk's Office at 301 South Monroe Street, Room 100.
+Foreclosure actions are filed in the Leon County Clerk and Comptroller's Office at 301 South Monroe Street, Room 100.
 All mortgage foreclosure files are public records, and can be viewed at the above address.

 What happens in foreclosure proceedings?